-MESC allows girls and boys to play together in a mixed team until under 14s.
-At under 14’s girls still wishing to play
+MESC allows girls and boys to play together in a mixed team however we encourage ages U8s plus to join one of our many girls only teams from U8s to U16s

 Does MESC grade players?

-starting at Joeys (aimed more at an entry skill level), Wallabies (an intermediate skill level) and Kangaroos (players
+There are 3 playing levels - starting at Joeys (aimed more at an entry skill level), Wallabies (an intermediate skill level) and

 Is there a discount for a second child?